nuagenetworks/nuage-metroae-config/README.md

 ## Overview

-Levistate is a Python-based engine which can apply configuration to VSDs via templates.
+MetroAE config is a Python-based engine which can apply configuration to VSDs via templates.
 The templates provide an abstraction around the VSD configuration model simplifying and validating the required data.
 Data is provided by the user in the form of Yaml or JSON files and is transformed and applied to the VSD through the tool's templates.
 The required data and proper format for each template is defined by standardized JSON schema specifications.

-## Installation of Levistate
+## Installation of MetroAE Config

-The primary requirements for running Levistate are:
+The primary requirements for running MetroAE config are:
 1. Installation of Python and the necessary packages.
-2. Installation of the Levistate engine python libraries
+2. Installation of the config engine python libraries
 3. Access to the Configuration templates
 4. Access to the VSD API Specification

 #### Installation of Python and required packages.

 Most linux distributions come with python bundled into the operating system.
 Python 2.7 is required.
 Currently Python 3.0 is not supported.

 To verify that python is available we can do the following: